Jaee7777/UnsupML_group/doc/shill_EDA_report.md

   - If Auction_ID had a reasonable number of unique values (less than 5% of dataset size), it was going to be converted to categorical, but it didn’t.
 - Verified there were no duplicate records that could bias clustering outcomes.
 - Assessed missing values and confirmed that no substantial gaps required imputation.
+- Identified need to remove 'Class' variable from clustering analysis, as it is a boolean for normal behavior bidding vs. otherwise (or potential shill bidding)

 **2. Exploratory Data Analysis**